alpersonalwebsite/learn-typescript/01_6_classes.md

 -->

 Important, abstract classes cannot be instantiated directly, if not, through a class that extends them.

-If you try this `const paul = new Person('Paul');` TS will complain: `Cannot create an instance of an abstract class.`
+If you try this `const paul = new Person('Paul');` TS will complain: `Cannot create an instance of an abstract class.` This is because abstract classes have missing features, like in our case, the implementation of `logName()`

 ```ts
 abstract class Person {